Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     client.enableCoppaControl(); //Disables ADID, city, IP, and location tracking
     ```

-### Advertising ID
+### Advertiser ID

 Advertiser ID (also referred to as IDFA) is a unique identifier provided by the iOS and Google Play stores.
 As it's unique to every person and not just their devices, it's useful for mobile attribution.
- [Mobile attribution](https://www.adjust.com/blog/mobile-ad-attribution-introduction-for-beginners/) is the attribution of an installation of a mobile app to its original source (for example: ad campaign, app store search).
+ [Mobile attribution](https://www.adjust.com/blog/mobile-ad-attribution-introduction-for-beginners/) is the attribution of an installation of a mobile app to its original source (such as ad campaign, app store search).
  Mobile apps need permission to ask for IDFA, and apps targeted to children can't track at all.
-Consider IDFV, device ID, or an email login system as alternatives when IDFA isn't available.
+Consider IDFV or device ID when IDFA isn't available.

-Follow the three steps below to use Android Ad ID.
+Follow these steps to use Android Ad ID.

 !!!warning "Google Ad ID and Tracking Warning"

-    [Google will allow users to opt out of Ad ID tracking in Q4 for Android 12 devices, and in 2022 for all Android devices](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en).
+    As of April 1, 2022, Google allows users to opt out of Ad ID tracking.
 Ad ID may return null or error.
-See the next section on the alternative ID called 'App Set ID', which is unique to every app install on a device.
+You can use am alternative ID called [App Set ID](#app-set-id), which is unique to every app install on a device.
+[Learn more](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en)

-1. Add play-services-ads as a dependency.
+1. Add `play-services-ads` as a dependency.

     ```bash
     dependencies {